-- Complete the remaining 24 hours of online instruction.
-If you do not complete a driver education course, you cannot get your intermediate license until you turn 17.
+- Complete the course.
+If you do not complete a driver education course, you cannot get your intermediate license until you turn 18.

 - Apply for your intermediate license.
 If you are under the age of 18, your parent/legal guardian, responsible adult (only if you are emancipated and have court-ordered documentation), or professional driving instructor must sign your application for an intermediate license.

 - Pass the road skills test.